Want to make a Last Will and Testament, but not sure where to start?

 Wills don’t actually take effect until you die, so you can keep updating and changing your Will whenever an important event happens in your life.

 Think of a Will like a good set of car tires, or kitchen appliances.
-They might work beautifully when you first get them, but over time, they might meet not current standards anymore, or do what you want, or have the latest and greatest technical components in them.
+They might work beautifully when you first get them, but over time, they might not meet current standards anymore.
+They might not do what you want, or have the latest and greatest technical components in them.

-Ask us for a review session if you aren’t sure whether your Will is doing what you want anymore.
+Ask us for a review session if you aren’t sure whether your Last Will and Testament is doing what you want anymore.

 Can I cut someone out of my Will?